Time to ReThink

 Household Plastic Products

 That having being said, the CBO Foundation, nor its founder, are not an Anti-Plastic group of environmentalists.
 We do not place blame on anyone - not the food brands, retailers or even consumers.
-We have simply been brainwashed to believe that plastic packaging is better because it reduces freight costs, and thereby co2 emissions, or our carbon footprint.
+We have simply been brainwashed to believe that plastic packaging is better because it reduces freight costs, and thereby carbon emissions.